-Every week, I visit about 315 anime sites looking for posts that celebrate amazing moments in anime or otherwise blow me away with their wit and charm.
-The ani-blogging community writes a lot of those posts.
-I hope this list helps you find some of them!
+Every week, I visit around 280 anime sites looking for posts that celebrate amazing moments in anime or otherwise blow me away with their wit and charm.
+These are my five favorite posts for the week.
+I hope you enjoy reading them as much as I did!

 You can see a list of the sites I check here: Massive List of Sites!

 “Seriously?”
 I can hear you ask.
 “Another post about Neon Genesis Evangelion?
 Does the world really need such a thing?”
 I hear you.
 I, too, was skeptical.
 Then I saw the light — by reading this by The Overage Otaku on the site Confessions of an Overage Otaku.
 This post took my level of appreciation for Misato to a whole new level.
 Shinji, too.
 The Overage Otaku sees these things, then describes them in a way that even I can understand.
 That alone should encourage you to go take a look!

 Hard to believe, but the journey that started with Attack on Titan has thundered to its conclusion.
 I wonder: will we look back on this in 20 years and see AOT as something in the same vein as Neon Genesis Evangelion?
 It’s tough to say so close to the event in time.
 But in any event, it was a momentous series.
 Its ending requires a momentous analysis.
 And I can think of no one else who could handle it any better than Jonah Hunt from the site Jonah’s Daily Rants.
 In a relatively small number of words, Jonah Hunt managed to convey a wealth of meaning and perspective.
 If this post is any indication, AOT well might have a prominent place in our culture.
 See if you agree!